Peike Li · Thoughts

 Representative work Dhingra et al. 2022 (TACL) · TimeR4 (EMNLP 2024) · TimE (NeurIPS 2025) · LiveFact (2026) · “Do LMs Know Time Passes?”
 (2026)

 None of these communities treats the others’ problem as the same as theirs.
-Interaction-clock people think agent reasoning is out of scope.
-Knowledge-clock people don’t think about real-time streams.
-Agent-clock people aren’t worried about sub-second perception.
-Each one is half-blind to two-thirds of the cognitive failure they all describe.
+The interaction-clock researchers consider agent reasoning out of scope.
+The knowledge-clock researchers do not think about real-time streams.
+The agent-clock researchers are not worried about sub-second perception.
+Each of them is half-blind to two-thirds of the cognitive failure they all describe.

 III · TIME AS COGNITION